emanlapaz/communihealthV2/README.md

 Personal Statement:

-This android project and the Mobile App module itself is very challenging
+This android project and the Mobile App module itself is very challenging.
+I had my fair share of bugs crashes and everything in between.
+I was able to make this app work and added the functionalities that I though would be relevant to the project.
+The project has a lot of room for improvements and I will continue to update this in due course.
+I know I have just scratched the surface in mobile app development and it has been fun and fulfilling seeing this work.

 References: <br>